CabralFM/AirBnbProject/README.md

-# Open/click on the folowing link [http://localhost:3000](http://localhost:3000) to view the website in your browser.
+# Click on the folowing link [http://localhost:3000](http://localhost:3000) to view the website in your browser.

 In order to see the website working, the API provided by the teacher must be online, otherwise you won`t be able to see the website, although the code is fine.